OKaluza/fractured/docs/docs.rst

 In order to use the server features you must log in, you can use any OpenID provider account to log in, Google, Yahoo, myOpenID, AOL and StackExchange account options are provided on the menu, others are supported by selecting the top *OpenID* option.

 - *New* clears the session data and creates a new session, this will delete any saved fractals and formulae, make sure you have exported or uploaded your session data before you do this!
+- *Save* (when logged in only) saves the current set of saved fractals and formula as a session entry on the server, if the current session was previously saved allows saving over the previous data.
+If not you will be prompted for a description for the session.
 - *Export* download a data file containing all the data in the current session.
 - *Import* upload a previously saved data file containing all the data for a session, which will replace the current session (also clears all data, make sure you have saved anything you want to keep!).
-- *Login with* shows the OpenID login options when not logged in.
+- *Login with* shows the OpenID login options if not already logged in.
+Allows you to use an OpenID provider to log in and save sessions, formula sets and fractals on the server.
 - *Saved Sessions* (when logged in only) shows a list of saved session associated with the logged in account that have been stored on the server.
 Clicking on one of these allows loading all the session data and replacing the current session.
-- *Save* (when logged in only) saves the current set of saved fractals and formula as a session entry on the server, if the current session was previously saved allows saving over the previous data.
-If not you will be prompted for a description for the session.
-- *Delete* (when logged in only) if the current session was loaded from a previously saved entry in the sessions list, this will delete that entry.
+If a session from this list is active it will be outlined and a [ X ] delete button will be shown to allow you to remove the saved session and delete all its data from the server.
 - *Logout* (when logged in only) log out from the server.
 An option to clear the session data will be given, if taken the session will be replaed by a new session.

 Formula Sets